Looking Ahead: Running Back

 One of the other running backs we’re tracking is Charleston (S.C.)
 First Baptist Church School’s Michel Dukes.
 He holds power conference offers from Arkansas, Indiana, North Carolina, Oregon, South Carolina, Virginia Tech and Wake Forest.

 Dukes camped at Clemson last summer, visited for the Auburn game last season and has drawn multiple evaluation visits from Elliott.
-He ran for 2,100 yards and 34 touchdowns as a sophomore in 2017.
+He ran for 2,100 yards and 34 touchdowns as a junior in 2017.

 Looking ahead, Clemson has yet to offer a running back in the 2020 class.

 Some of the names we’re keeping an eye on are Duncan (S.C.)
-Byrnes’ Rahjai Harris; Deerfield Beach (Fla.)’s Jaylan Knighton, an Oklahoma commit; Lakeland (Fla.)’s Demarckus Bowman; Powder Springs (Ga.)
+Byrnes’ Rahjai Harris; Deerfield Beach (Fla.)’s Jaylan Knighton, an Oklahoma commit; Lakeland (Fla.)’s Demarkcus Bowman; Powder Springs (Ga.)
 McEachern’s Jordon Simmons; and Hueytown (Ala.)’s Roydell Williams.

 Hot off the press.
 ‘Back with a Vengeance’ is now available for online orders.
 TCI takes an in-depth look at the upcoming season as the Tigers march towards another national championship.
 Order your copy today!